THE ULTIMATE ABS WORKOUT GUIDE

 Unfortunately, this important muscle is often ignored in people’s ab training, or they’re just not trained the right way.
 People tend to use ineffective exercises or perform good obliques exercises incorrectly.

-HOW TO DO IT: Allow the shoulder that’s on the ground to go fully down and then rotate toward the ground to open up the oblique muscle.
+HOW TO DO IT: Allow the shoulder that’s on the floor to go fully down and then rotate toward the floor to open up the oblique muscle.
 This extra rotation ensures that the muscle gets stretched on every rep, making it more effective.

 WHAT MAKES IT EFFECTIVE: Allows you to move slowly and deliberately to make every repetition count and really burn out the obliques.

-HOW TO DO IT: Elevate your feet on a surface such as a chair and raise yourself into side forearm plank position with your forearm stabilizing your weight on the ground.
+HOW TO DO IT: For this classic obliques exercise, elevate your feet on a surface such as a chair and raise yourself into side forearm plank position with your forearm stabilizing your weight on the floor.
 You can challenge yourself by dipping your torso down a bit on each rep.

 WHAT MAKES IT EFFECTIVE: It trains the obliques as a dynamic stabilizer which is part of their natural function in everyday activities.